Rakshithac183/Palo-Alto-Networks/README.md

 Resources below have already been set up for you as part of the lab setup.

 * One Virtual Network with three subnets.
-* Two Virtual Machines (Kali EC2 Instance, Ubuntu EC2 Instance).
+* Two Virtual Machines (Kali Virtual Machine, Ubuntu Virtual Machine).

 ## Scenario Starts